8 Likely Reasons You’re not seeing Monarch Caterpillars or Butterflies in your Butterfly Garden

 Are you experiencing extreme heat or drought in your region?
 These are not conditions that favor monarch butterfly activity.
 Unfortunately, there’s not much you can do in this instance except be vigilant about watering and wait for Mother Nature to rain down on you…

 In the southern US, it’s normal to have fewer monarchs during hot, dry summers.
 This is the time the monarch population is concentrated in more temperate northern regions.
 But as northern temps cool and the fall migration begins, southern butterfly gardens will host masses of monarchs on their way to Mexico…

 I guarantee that some of you are attracting more monarch activity than you think.
 In our northern region, females often drop by between 9am-11am (before it gets too hot) to quickly drop off their kids and grab a few sips of nectar nourishment.
 If you’re not at home during this time, you might be missing the majority of your monarch females.

 If there’s a healthy ecosystem in the garden and you’re not checking regularly for eggs/caterpillars, it’s possible that a growing list of potential predators is getting to them first. 🕷 🐜

 8. Distribution Shift

 From season to season, weather patterns and other environmental factors will influence where more monarchs end up during the summer months.
-In 2017, monarch enthusiasts in Ontario, Canada are reporting more monarchs than they’ve seen in years…how does this affect the monarch population in the northeastern United States? 🤔
+In 2017, monarch enthusiasts in Ontario, Canada reported more monarchs than they’d seen in years…how does this affect the monarch population in the northeastern United States? 🤔